XDuskAshes/DuskTool/README.md

-Both Batch and Bash are discontinued, sorry
+Both Batch and Bash are to be continued, and revamped.

 # DuskTool-BATCH 1.2.1